 Struggling With Mental Illness

-If you’ve never known a person with mental illness or have never experienced a mental illness, it can be difficult to understand why someone would take their own life, and it’s even harder to know what to say to the loved ones left behind.
+It can be difficult to understand why someone would take their own life, and it’s even harder to know what to say to the loved ones left behind.
 Even if you are familiar with the struggle that accompanies mental illness, it can still be difficult to find the right words or actions to comfort grieving family members.
 Some cultural and religious traditions have specific views on death by suicide, and these views may further complicate the feelings a survivor is navigating.

 4 Ways to Support Suicide Survivors

-Did you know that people who lose a loved one from suicide tend to feel shunned and isolated?
-It’s time to let go of guilt, shame, and judgment.
-Instead, we need to educate ourselves about mental illness.
-This is an extremely confusing and painful loss to navigate, and we need to support the survivors.
+Did you know that people who lose a loved one from suicide often feel shunned and isolated?
+Rather than leave them to sit in guilt, shame and self-judgement, we can educate ourselves on ways to support them.
+Suicide loss is an extremely confusing and painful loss to navigate, and we need to stand by the survivors.

 2. Offer Help

 Assist with chores, errands, funeral arrangements, childcare, etc. A suicide is a sudden loss that catches people off guard and knocks the wind out of them.
 It is an extremely debilitating form of grief because of the intensity of emotions.
 It’s important to be proactive in helping survivors without taking over.
-Rather than ask a general “How can I help?” gently let them know that you will be running an errand or bringing over a meal.
+Rather than ask a general “How can I help?” gently let them know that you will be running a specific errand or bringing over a meal.
 Instead of “Can I bring you some food?” try “I’m bringing over a covered dish tomorrow.
 I can leave it on the front porch or stop in for a quick visit, whichever you prefer.
 Would you prefer lasagne or baked chicken?

 Once the deceased is laid to rest, keep in regular contact with the survivors.
-Stay available because processing through grief is a long-term endeavor.
+Stay available, because processing through grief is a long-term endeavor.
 You do not need to always speak of the loss, as your presence lets them know that you are there for them no matter what.
 The family needs to know that they have a loving, compassionate, and unwavering support network.

 More like This: How To Support Someone Who Is Grieving: During And After A Loss